JBQuim/Gene-Regulatory-Networks/README.md

 #### Oscillator

-Having a loop of three repressors achieves an oscillator.
+Having a loop of three repressors such that X represses Y, Y represses Z and Z represses X leads to an oscillator.

 <img src = "GeneNetworks/Oscillator/clock.png">